josephluck/helix/docs/Models/Nesting.md

 }
 ```

-We've changed our application model be state-less with a `models` key where we have "nested" our posts model alongside some other models in our application.
-We need to change our posts model to use the new nesting:
+The `models` key is used to "nest" our posts model alongside some other models in our application.
+Let's change our posts model to use the new nesting:

 ```javascript
 function posts(api) {